digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/02-quickstart-app-business-case.rst

 sell the licenses.

-**Application User**: A Canton Party representing the legal entity that is (presumably) a customer of the application provider.
+**Application User**: A Canton Party representing the legal entity that is a customer of the application provider.
 In this application this is an entity with a need to purchase a license, and periodically renew it.
 Canton Coin is exchanged for the license.